R2Northstar/ModdingDocs/docs/source/mapping/basic-mapping.rst

 Adding titan spawns:
 ^^^^^^^^^^^^^^^^^^^^

-You `can` skip these spawns, however if you try to spawn in a titan on your map, not having a titan spawn will just crash the game.
+You `can` skip these spawns, however if you try to spawn in a titan on your map without one, the server will crash.

 To add a titan spawn, we use a very similar process to pilot spawns.